Skip to main content

 According to the Responsive Counselor, “there are some who believe that a school counselor should constantly be the light of the building, full of positivity and kindness.
 There is a time and a place for this, but there is also a compelling need to (professionally, respectfully, and using all of our training) make sure our students are getting what they need.”

 As educational advocates, school counselors identify and evaluate factors that affect student success.
 For instance, a counselor might identify the need for assessment and tools for students with developmental disabilities.
-They also identify external factors affecting a student, such as family issues, socioeconomic disparities and racial biases.
-They develop educational programming, one-on-one guidance and personalized strategies to ensure student success.
-They also act as role models for students and staff to build character, assess progress and set achievable goals.
+They also identify external factors affecting a student, such as family issues, socioeconomic disparities and biases.

-School counselors contribute to student success in a variety of ways.
+School counselors contribute to student development in a variety of ways.
 They are a central part of any education team.
 They set students up for both academic and personal success.
 Most importantly, however, they create trusting relationships centered on support, advocacy and an assurance that they are first and foremost concerned with the well-being of all students.

 Related Articles